HRSAndrabi/npycomp/README.md

 ## Contributing

 Contributions via small improvements or fixes are always appreciated.
-If you are interested in contributing, have a look at [our contributing guide](https://npycomp.readthedocs.io/latest/contributing/index.html).
+If you are interested in contributing, have a look at the[contributing guide](https://npycomp.readthedocs.io/latest/contributing/index.html).

 Writing code isn’t the only way to contribute to NPyComp.
 You can also: